ChalmersGU-data-structure-courses/dsabook/src/12-hash-tables/02-converting-hash-to-index.md

-## Converting Objects to Table Indices
+## Converting objects to table indices

 ### Hash codes are not table indices